-- Pro Writing tips: Try to put some circumstances (links) in the story which can later help the protagonist to solve the crisis by getting the important information which he collected from that situation.
+- Pro Writing tips: Try to put some circumstances (links) in the story which can later help the protagonist to solve the crisis by getting the important information that he collected from that situation.

 5- Create Curiosity from the Beginning

-- Curiosity– You should try to create curiosity in the mind of your readers with your opening lines, like in my first short story The Drunken Ghost starts with the opening line –It all had started in the summer of 1992.
-After reading this the reader will think about what had happened in the summer of 1992 and from the beginning, it will create the zenith curiosity to know more.
+- Curiosity– You should try to create curiosity in the mind of your readers with your opening lines, like in my first short story The Drunken Ghost starts with the opening line –It all started in the summer of 1992.
+After reading this the reader will think about what had happened in the summer of 1992 and from the beginning, it will create the zenith of curiosity to know more.

 - Surprise– you should also try to surprise your readers with your opening lines Like the legendary writer J.R.R Tolkien, who starts his novel The Hobbit with this surprising opening line-“In a hole in the ground there lived a hobbit”